-Feedback on the WCFMC website is not intended to continue an argument you have with a Mechanic.
-Feedback, as we have said should be factual, relevant, and constructive.
-Even if this is negative feedback for the Mechanic.
-We will not accept the following as Factual, relevant or constructive feedback.
+Feedback should be factual, relevant, and constructive, even if this is negative for the Mechanic.
+We will not accept the following as factual, relevant or constructive feedback:

-Whilst we do not actively monitor, check or verify Feedback which is posted, and do not usually become involved or intervene in complaints or disputes concerning Feedback.
-However, we do reserve the right to do so in exceptional circumstances.
-We will also periodically review Feedback left, and we may log and then investigate Feedback complaints we receive from Mechanics.
+We do not actively monitor, check or verify Feedback which is posted, and do not usually become involved or intervene in complaints or disputes concerning Feedback.
+However, We do reserve the right to do so in exceptional circumstances.
+We may also periodically review Feedback left, and we may log and then investigate Feedback complaints we receive from Mechanics.

 Subject to the standards of this policy we may in exceptional circumstances ask you to amend your Feedback.

-Once you have accepted the quote of the Mechanic, and had the work done by the Mechanic, you can them leave feedback on that work.
-You are sent reminders regarding this feedback if you have not completed any.
+Once you have accepted the quote of the Mechanic, and had the work done by the Mechanic, you can leave Feedback on that work.
+You will be sent reminders regarding this Feedback, if you have not submitted any.

-Once you have completed the feedback, including giving them a rating, indicating if you would recommend them, and adding comments, it will lock the feedback into our system.
+Once you have completed the Feedback, including giving the Mechanic a rating, indicating if you would recommend them and adding comments, the feedback will be locked into our system.

 You will only be able to submit a change of review within 2 months of leaving that review on our site.
-If you wish to change the review which has been left before the 2-month mark.
-You may change your feedback, in accordance with the Feedback Policy guidelines by the following method.
+If you do wish to change the review which has been left before the 2-month mark, you may change your Feedback in accordance with the Feedback Policy guidelines by the following method.

 As per our Terms and Conditions we do not recommend or warranty any Mechanic on our site.
 You as the Driver are solely responsible for contracting with the Mechanic on any work you post on our site.
 WCFMC is not a party to any contract between you and the Mechanic.